-As a hiring manager, not only are you in charge of filling vacant job positions as soon as possible but you’re also responsible for hiring the best people for those roles.
+As a hiring manager, not only are you in charge of filling vacant job positions as soon as possible, but you’re also responsible for finding the right candidate for the job.
 These are two heavy tasks you need to juggle every day.

 Internal hiring eliminates the need for spending time, effort, and money on job advertisements, interviews, and training.
 If you already have an experienced or versatile worker who’s up for the task, offer the job to them.

 According to a whitepaper on internal hiring and external recruitment published in the IZA World of Labor, this practice of promoting internal talent shows your employees that there is a clear path to advancement in your company and that they have a potential career ahead of them.
 This will encourage them to develop their skills and knowledge further to get the promotion they deserve.

 Aside from internal hiring, you should also set up an employee referral program.
 This is a favorite among recruiters when finding ways on how to find the right candidate for a job because they’re faster and more affordable to hire.
 This is because you don’t have to spend a vast amount of time and money on creating job ads and chasing potential candidates online.

 According to a recent study by Deloitte, referred employees have a 42% retention rate, which is higher than that of workers hired from job boards (32%) and career pages (14%).